ev3dev-python-tools/thonny-ev3dev/Developing.md

     - https://github.com/ev3dev-python-tools/ev3dev2simulator.git
     - https://github.com/ev3dev-python-tools/ev3devrpyc.git
     - https://github.com/ev3dev-python-tools/ev3devlogging.git

+   Note: we clone each subproject ourselves because that is easier and less confusing than using the submodules feature in git itself.

  * configure context projects to be used by main project:
+     1) all projects must be on same PYTHONPATH so that they are available to each other in the same python runtime.
+     2) all projects dependencies must be installed

+   there are several ways to do this, where the last method is preferred:

+    - conventional way for any IDE for python:
+       + we directly set the PYTHONPATH environment variable to make subprojects available to the main project
+       + hence, we add each context/X/ directory to the PYTHONPATH environment variable
+       + then when you run main python script in main project it will find the other python modules
+       + you need to install the project dependencies for each project manually with pip
+       + note: sublinking is not a viable alternative because that is not portable to Windows.

     - intellij IDEA IDE:
         + make from the main project an IDEA project where the main project itself is a module within the IDEA project<br>
           Note: if you create in IDEA a new project from "existing sources" or "version control", then it automatically makes